Categories Betting 101 NFL

 1. Henry Ruggs III, Las Vegas (2020)

-The new bigger wide receiver bust in NFL draft history has to be Henry Ruggs III.
+The new biggest wide receiver bust in NFL draft history has to be Henry Ruggs III.
 The pick was already starting to look questionable before his arrest, but afterward — and following the emergence of so many wide receivers that were taken after him — it looks absolutely awful.

 Ruggs had an impressive collegiate career, but he wasn’t the consensus top receiver in his draft class.
 CeeDee Lamb, Jerry Jeudy and Tee Higgins were all in that conversation.
 Justin Jefferson seemed like another option, but at the time, most considered him just another slot receiver.